easonchiu0327/web-crawling-findingjobs/README.md

 Always review and respect the robots.txt and terms of service of any website you scrape.

 # ⚠️ **Note:**
-This project attempts to collect IT-related job postings, but due to inconsistencies on job boards, Some non-IT roles may appear due to job board inconsistencies.
-I plan to address this issue in the future..
+This project attempts to collect IT-related job postings, some non-IT roles may appear due to inconsistencies on job boards.
+I plan to address this issue in the future.